Today, our brokerage received this letter from the Arizona Department of Real Estate:

 Personally, I couldn’t agree more with the complainant I’ll call “Concerned Citizen”.
 And good for him for taking the time and making the effort to bring this travesty to the attention of the Department of Real Estate.
 It wasn’t too long ago that I opined about agents giving lockbox codes out over the phone.
 At least in those cases the whole freaking planet doesn’t literally have access to the front door key.

-What’s going to happen to the actual listing agent and broker who really did fail to protect the interests of their client?
+What’s going to happen to the actual listing agent, or ECN trading broker who really did fail to protect the interests of their client?